Goyapa/mongoduinometeor/README.md

 mongoduinometeor
 ================

-# Realtime Meteor App connected with Arduino plus Wii Nunchuck.
+# Real-time Meteor App connected with Arduino plus Wii Nunchuck.

-This is a project where i try to figure out how Meteors realtime synchronization feature help with handling and viewing Sensor data.
+This is a project where i try to figure out how Meteors real-time synchronization feature help with handling and viewing Sensor data.
 Figure out how it fits to the "Internet of Things" IoT.
-And how the sensor Data stored in MongoDB can be used for data analysis and visualisation.
+And how the sensor Data stored in MongoDB can be used for data analysis and visualization.

 This project is based on